-- If the tape is not partitioned, the value in the Active Partition field is always 0. - If the CAP bit is 0, the tape drive ignores the Active Partition byte. - If the tape drive is not ready, the value of the Active Partition field returned in the MODE SENSE data may be invalid.
+- If the tape is not partitioned, the value in the Active Partition field is always 0. - If the CAP bit is 0, the tape drive ignores the Active Partition byte. - If you specify a partition that does not exist, the tape drive returns Check Condition status with the sense key set to Illegal Request. - If the tape drive is not ready, the value of the Active Partition field returned in the MODE SENSE data may be invalid.